Yes, You Can Recover From Bankruptcy

 TIMELY PAYMENTS ARE OFTEN BETTER THAN LUM-SUM PAYOFFS: When you get a loan, you don’t have to rebuild your credit rating all at once by making a single, lump-sum payoff.
 Rebuilding your credit will take time.
 Many creditors would rather see a credit report that reflects timely payments over a specified repayment period.

 Whether you are filing for Chapter 7 or Chapter 13 bankruptcy, the above suggestions will help get you on the right track to repairing your damaged credit and improving your credit scores.
-At Rauf & Smith, we can help determine which debt management plan will be right for you.

 Call a Northern Kentucky Secured Credit Card Attorney for a Free Initial Consultation